cisagov/ScubaGear/baselines/teams.md

 ## 9. Cloud Recording of Teams Meetings

 This section helps reduce security risks related to the cloud recording user permissions for Teams meetings.
-This setting determines whether video can be recorded in meetings hosted by a user, during one-on-one calls, and on group calls started by a user.
+These user permissions apply to meetings hosted by a user, during one-on-one calls, and on group calls started by a user.
 Agencies should comply with any other applicable policies or legislation in addition to this guidance.

 ### Policies